mawds/r-programming-intro/_episodes/05-multifiles.md

 ~~~
 [1] "Load in data for file data/met_mlo_insitu_1_obop_hour_1977.txt"
-[1] "Append the data to the data we've already loaded"
 [1] "Load in data for file data/met_mlo_insitu_1_obop_hour_1978.txt"
-[1] "Append the data to the data we've already loaded"
 [1] "Load in data for file data/met_mlo_insitu_1_obop_hour_1979.txt"
-[1] "Append the data to the data we've already loaded"
 [1] "return the tibble containing all the data"
 ~~~
 {: .output}

-## Create a new function or modify an existing one?
+> ## Create a new function or modify an existing one?
+>

-We could decide to create a new function which would call `loadWeatherData()` for each file, rather than modifying our existing function.
-There are pros and cons to extending the existing function, or creating a new one.
-MORE HERE - ease of debugging vs single file is just file vector with length 1
+> We could decide to create a new function which would call `loadWeatherData()` for each file,
+> rather than modifying our existing function.
+There are pros and cons to extending the existing
+> function, or creating a new one.
+MORE HERE - ease of debugging vs single file is just file vector
+> with length 1
+>
 {: .callout}